humtum-platform/HumtumDocumentation/sentinel.md

 ##### Browser action

-the `browser action` will display the profile if the user is logged in.
-Otherwise it would display the login button. [browser.runtime.sendMessage](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/runtime/sendMessage) is used to communicate with the browser backend.
+The `browser action` will display the profile if the user is logged in; otherwise, it will display a login button. [browser.runtime.sendMessage](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/runtime/sendMessage) is used to communicate with the browser backend.

 ```js